Expired & Delisted Listing Leads — Off-Market Detector API avatar

 What this costs (both layers, honestly)

-2. Data source: each run internally calls the Zillow ZIP-search Actor under your account (~$1.10 per 1,000 listings scanned).
+2. Data source: each run internally calls the Zillow ZIP-search Actor under your account (~$1.10 per 1,000 listings scanned) — this applies on every run including the seed, since the baseline has to be fetched once.
 A typical suburban ZIP has 50–300 active listings.

 Who uses this